drewhart/geonomics_docs/sphinx_dir/doc.rst

-But they are inadequate for simulation of many scenarios of interest, including: natural selection on traits with arbitrary genomic architectures; spatially variable natural selection; simulation of populations distributed continiously and moving realistically across complex landscapes; complex demographic change simultaneous with ongoing, often non-stationary environmental change; and coevolutionary interactions between multiple species or incpient species.
+But they are inadequate for simulation of many scenarios of interest, including: natural selection on traits with arbitrary genomic architectures; spatially variable natural selection; simulation of populations distributed continuously and moving realistically across complex landscapes; complex demographic change simultaneous with ongoing, often non-stationary environmental change; and coevolutionary interactions between multiple species or incipient species.
 Few existing forward-time simulators can model all of these phenomena, and the few that can often impose a high cost of entry (e.g. learning a new, non-standard programming language in order to write one's desired simulations).
-Geonomics aims to fill this empty niche by combining ease of use with , all in a popular, general-purpose scripting language.
-If it succeeds at doing this, Geonomics should prove uniquely useful for a wide range of purposes, from intro-level educational use to high-quality theoretical, methogological, empirical, and applied research.
+Geonomics aims to fill this empty niche by combining ease of use with broad extensibility.
+If it succeeds at doing this, Geonomics should prove uniquely useful for a wide range of purposes, from intro-level educational use to high-quality theoretical, methodological, empirical, and applied research.

-Geonomics is written in Python.
-Python is a full-fledged scripting language that is relatively easy to learn (and fun!).
+Geonomics is written in Python, a full-fledged scripting language that is relatively easy to learn (and fun!).
 So it can be pretty quick for a new user to get up to speed and start doing useful work.
 For work with Geonomics, this turnaround time should be even quicker.
 Geonomics aims to